nickcrepeau/Lorem-Ipsum-Painting/README.md

 # Lorem Ipsum Painting
 HTML Website for a fictional painting company.
 The website includes PHP functionality to store and retrieve customer information from an SQL database.
+All assets created by myself for a 2022 college class.
+I prioritized function over aesthetic.

 ## Screenshots
 <img src="https://github.com/user-attachments/assets/10dc8d64-0376-45e2-a545-6f85fe126e42" width="800">